Find Affordable College Courses

 Full General Biology at University of Houston Report

-Texas Tech University Health Sciences Center - El Paso did quite well in this year’s ranking of the most popular places for general biology students to get a master’s degree.
-It came in at #7 on the list.
-TTUHSC - El Paso is a small public school located in the city of El-Paso.
+Texas Tech University Health Sciences Center - El Paso ranked #7 on this year’s Most Popular General Biology Master’s Degree Schools in the Southwest Region list.
+TTUHSC - El Paso is a small public school located in the large city of El-Paso.

 Of the 26 students majoring in biology at TTUHSC - El Paso, 50% are male and 50% are female.